ztfo/arreglo/docs/payment-system-integration.md

 ## Business Model Overview

 ### Current State
-- Users must provide their own OpenAI or Anthropic API keys
+- Users must provide their own OpenAI API keys (until backend is live).
+After backend launch, keys are managed server-side.
 - No revenue generation for the plugin
 - Barrier to entry for users without API keys
 - No usage tracking or analytics monetization